-The product does not properly control the amount of recursion which takes place, consuming excessive resources, such as allocated memory or the program stack.
+The product does not properly control the amount of recursion that takes place, consuming excessive resources, such as allocated memory or the program stack.

 Alternate Terms